-Worldwide, WeWork is among the largest players in the coworking space market, becoming one of the most valuable startups in the world.
-Notably, the cities with the highest stock of flexible workspace are dominated by large operators.
-However, the U.S. based flexible office provider has to share the market with strong-performing domestic operators in the Asia Pacific region.
-Major names include Ucommune, CoHive and JustCo.
-While larger international operators try to stay competitive through mergers and acquisitions with coworking space providers in the region, domestic independent companies intent to increase their market share by teaming up with one another.
+Undeniably, flexible workspace operator WeWork is among the most successful operators in the coworking space market, becoming one of the most valuable startups in the world.
+However, the U.S. based coworking provider shares the market with strong-performing domestic flexible workspace operators in the Asia Pacific region.
+Major names include Ucommune, CoHive, and JustCo.
+While larger international operators try to stay competitive through mergers and acquisitions with coworking space providers in the region, domestic independent companies intend to increase their market share by teaming up with one another.